nextdns/nextdns/README.md

 ### Setup and start NextDNS

 ```
-sudo nextdns install --report-client-info --config <conf_id>
+sudo nextdns install -report-client-info -config <conf_id>
 ```

-Note: if installed on a router, add `--listen :53` to have it listen on public interfaces.
+Note: if installed on a router, add `-listen :53` to have it listen on public interfaces.

 ### Point resolver to NextDNS